Pedestrian Safety Tips for Students: Navigating Crosswalks and Intersections

 Back to school means the mornings and afternoons are full of children walking to and from school or bus stops.
-Younger children may be more at risk for injury in a pedestrian accident or forget the pedestrian safety tips that their parents taught them.
+Younger children may be more at risk for injury in a pedestrian accident or may not yet consistently apply the pedestrian safety habits their parents have taught them.

 Keep your child safe this year by reviewing these critical school crossing safety tips.